 Architecture requires a broad background and it will help if you are studying a range of subjects at A-Level, from arts and humanities to the sciences.
 These might include Art, Mathematics, Physics, English, History, Geography, Languages, and many others.

 An A-Level in Art is highly recommended, but practical subjects such as Technical Graphics or Design and Technology aren't specifically recommended.

 As with all Colleges, you'll need to take a 30 minute written test on a general topic related to Architecture.
 You won't be expected to have any previous knowledge of the subject.
 You can find out more on the University undergraduate Architecture pages.

-You'll also take a 30 minute drawing test in the College, typically in the form of observational sketches.
+You'll also take a 30 minute drawing test, typically in the form of observational sketches.

-Please bring a portfolio of drawings, paintings, photographs of three dimensional work etc, to your interview.
+You will be asked to share a portfolio of drawings, paintings, photographs of three dimensional work, etc. in your interview.
 The work you included in your portfolio should be fairly recent, and not just what you did for your GCSEs.

 We like to see one or more working sketch books kept over a period of time in support of the development of your work, together with between 10 and 15 other examples of work.
 Where possible, please include a variety of media (eg. work in pencil, ink, and colour, and evidence of three-dimensional work such as sculpture, montages or textiles).
 Choose work which you can talk about with enthusiasm.